 To make this mask, mix one teaspoon of each ingredient.
 Melt (but don’t burn!) your chocolate, then add yogurt and honey, and you’ve got yourself one decadent face mask.
 You need to blend each ingredient well — the final product shouldn’t look too dissimilar to chocolate pudding.
 Apply to a clean face and leave for 15-20 minutes, then rinse.

 8) Amazing DIY Brightening Mask with Coconut Oil, Lemon, and Yogurt

 If you feel like your skin is a little dull lately, brighten it up using this DIY mask.
-Coconut oil is a common skin care component since it’s acne-fighting and anti-fungal.
+Coconut oil is a common skincare component since it’s acne-fighting and anti-fungal.
 Coconut oil contains lauric acid, an ingredient that helps kill bacteria and is extremely moisturizing.
 Lemon juice is also anti-bacterial and can even out hyper-pigmentation.

 To make this mask, mix half a tablespoon of coconut oil, half a tablespoon of lemon juice, and one full tablespoon of yogurt.
-If your coconut oil is hard to mix, you may need to warm it up before adding to the mixture.
-Apply and leave for 15 minutes and rise with lukewarm water.
+If your coconut oil is hard to mix, you may need to warm it up before adding it to the mixture.
+Apply and leave for 15 minutes and rinse with lukewarm water.